revalo/sharp/README.md

 # Sharp

 Sharp is an automatic API generation library for Python Flask and JavaScript.

-You just define functions in the backend, and they are magically available to you on the frontend, with type checking built-in.
+You write functions in the backend, and Sharp generates the necessary JavaScript to make API calls to those functions.
+Sharp also validates argument types based on Python type hints.

 ## Install